France national rugby union team

 The France national rugby union team (Équipe de France de rugby à XV, /fr/) represents France in men's international rugby union matches.
 Colloquially known as Le XV de France (French for "The XV of France") or Les Bleus (French for "The Blues"), the team is governed by the French Rugby Federation (FFR; Fédération française de rugby).
 They traditionally wear blue shirts with a Gallic rooster on the chest, white shorts and red socks in reference to the French national flag.
 They mostly play home matches at the Stade de France in Saint-Denis, near Paris.
 They compete in the annual Six Nations Championship along with England, Ireland, Italy, Scotland and Wales.
-France have won the tournament 27 times (including 8 shared victories), and this includes winning the Grand Slam 10 times.
+France have won the tournament 28 times (including 8 shared victories), and this includes winning the Grand Slam 10 times.

 Rugby was introduced to France in 1872 by the British before a first France national team was formed in 1893, as a selection of the best Parisian club players under the governance of the USFSA, to face a club in England.
 A few years later, on New Year's Day 1906, the national team played its first test match against New Zealand in Paris.
 France then played sporadically against the Home Nations until they joined them in 1910 to form the Five Nations Championship.
 France also competed in the rugby competitions at early Summer Olympics, winning the gold medal in 1900 and two silver medals in the 1920s.
 The national team came of age during the 1950s and 1960s, winning their first Five Nations title outright in 1959.
 They won their first Grand Slam in 1968.
-Their latest championship win was in 2025 under head coach Fabien Galthié, who is also a former captain of the team.
+Their latest championship win was in 2026 under head coach Fabien Galthié, who is also a former captain of the team.

 France has competed in every Rugby World Cup since it began in 1987, and have qualified for the knock-out stage each time.
 They have reached the final three times, losing to New Zealand in 1987 and 2011, and to Australia in 1999.
 France hosted the 2007 Rugby World Cup, where, as in 2003, they were beaten in the semi-finals by England.
 In 2023 they hosted for a second time but lost in the quarter-final to the eventual champions South Africa (28–29).

 History

 Rugby was introduced to France in 1872 by English merchants and students.
-On 26 February 1890, a French rugby team recruited from the Janson de Sailly Lyceum defeated an international team at the Bois de Boulogne.
+On 26 February 1890, a French rugby team recruited from the Lycée Janson de Sailly defeated an international team at the Bois de Boulogne.